artdevgame/shots-fired-support/README.md

 | event | The name of the event that was dispatched, i.e. "kill" |
 | data | The data provided by the game |

-# Premium Tier
+# Supporters Tier

-To help support future development of the app, Shots Fired offers a _Premium Tier_.
+To help support future development of the app, Shots Fired offers a _Supporters Tier_.

-A Premium Tier subscription is billed monthly through the Overwolf platform.
+A Suppoerters Tier subscription is billed monthly through the Overwolf platform.
 [See payment terms](https://www.overwolf.com/legal/terms).

 # Support

 If you've found a bug or would like to suggest a feature, [please raise an issue](https://github.com/artdevgame/shots-fired-support/issues).

+You're also welcome to join the [Shots Fired Discord group](https://discord.gg/eBBnNfM).

 # Terms and Conditions